The walk from Nairn to Forres was along an empty beach that turned to grassy mudflats cut through by meandering streams.

 I eventually got out and crossed the River Findhorn at the Broom of Moy, which is quite close to the Snab of Moy, Wester Moy, and Moy Ho.

 The next day, I walked downstream on the other side of the river, back toward the mouth of the Findhorn.
-I eventually got to the village of Findhorn, which lay right across the river from where I’d been the day before.
+I eventually got to the village of Findhorn, which lay right across the place where I’d been the day before.

 I went to the local museum, where two volunteers–Sue Finnegan and Tim Negus–were most helpful in showing me around and answering lots of questions.
 Sue was one of many people I’d corresponded with by e-mail while doing research months earlier.
 Tim knew a huge amount of local history and archaeology.